ShaunCurtis/Blazr.Demo.App/readme.md

 3. Demonstrate component rendering techniques.
 4. Demonstrate the Service Notification pattern.

+## Visual Studio Template

+This solutiuon is available as a Visual Studio Template on GitHub at at [Blazr.Demo.Template](https://github.com/ShaunCurtis/Blazr.Demo.Template).

 ## Sound Design

 The basic architecture of the solution splits the application codebase into three domains: